 We work closely with national governments and regional organizations such as the European Union (EU) to provide technical advice from our field and policy experts to both influence and enhance the effectiveness of their conservation-related policies.
 WCS has built strong working relationships with policy-makers in the EU institutions through our European Policy Office based in Brussels, and is also working with a number of European governments.
 We also operate at the global level and engage in international fora including in UN treaties and conventions such as CITES and CMS.

 WCS's Susan Lieberman meets with Chen Fengxue of the China State Forestry Administration.

-WCS has staff working in the field and in capitals in almost 60 countries, including a large number of PhD scientists with considerable scientific expertise.
-WCS also has staff with many years of policy and scientific experience, working with governments and international organizations.
+WCS has staff working in the field and in capitals in about 60 countries, including a large number of PhD scientists with considerable scientific and technical expertise.
+WCS also has staff with many years of policy and scientific experience, including close collaboration with governments and intergovernmental organizations.

-We have good relationships with governments at all levels (local, national, and international), including in countries in Asia, Africa, Latin America, North America, and Oceania, where we work.
+We have long-standing relationships with governments at all levels (local, national, and international) where we work in the field, including in countries in Asia, Africa, the Americas, and Oceania.